Best phablet 2018: All the best big phones reviewed and ranked

 If you’re looking for a phablet that won’t break the bank, then look no further than the OnePlus 6.

 The biggest update to this device is the display, which now stretches nearly edge-to-edge and features a notch.
-The aluminium body remains, making it feel far more expensive than it is – and the panel is AMOLED, too.
+The aluminium body of the 5T has been swapped out, meaning the 6 is yet another flagship to tote a glass-backed design, making it feel more expensive than it is – and there’s that AMOLED panel, too.
 The camera on the rear of the device packs dual sensors, with one dedicated to aiding the improved portrait mode.

-There’s a super-quick Snapdragon 845 processor running the show – just like the Samsung Galaxy S9 – and this is paired with 6GB or 8GB of RAM.
+There’s also a super-quick Snapdragon 845 processor running the show – just like the (US version of the) Samsung Galaxy S9 – and this is paired with 6GB or 8GB of RAM.

 Simply put: for the money, there’s no better Android phablet you can buy today.